anup-moitra/foundational-linux-training/01-understanding-linux-concepts/08-linux-vs-windows.md

 ### 🏁 Conclusion

 Linux and Windows both shape modern computing.
 Linux excels in transparency, stability, and infrastructure.
 Windows dominates in desktops, gaming, and office software.
-Professionals often use both—sometimes together, with **WSL** bridging worlds.
+Professionals often use both, sometimes together with **WSL** bridging worlds.
 Mastering their differences prepares you for system design, troubleshooting, and diverse career paths.

 > 💡 **Next Up:**
 > With this, you have completed **Module 1: Understanding Linux Concepts**.
 Next, you will set up a virtual lab environment—your safe playground for hands-on Linux learning.